deepak6sp/deepak6sp.github.io/_posts/2017-02-22-welcome-to-jekyll.markdown

 categories: Build Tools
 ---

 Build tools are becoming very popular these days.
-It is must learn technology for any web developer.
-Although, there are so many build tools such as gulp, grunt, however, Webpack is at the top.
+It is a must learn technology for any web developer these days.
+Although, there are so many build tools such as gulp and grunt, webpack is at the top.

 Lets start.
-Yarn is my favourite these days, instead of npm.
-Yarn is faster.
-It works offline, which means you don't need internet to install packages once installed.
+Yarn is my favourite these days as Yarn is faster and also takes offline approach, which means, you don't need internet connectivity to install packages once installed.

 Learn more about [yarn here]

 On command line, do
 {% highlight ruby %}
 yarn init
-yarn add -dev webpack webpack-dev-server
+yarn add --dev webpack webpack-dev-server
 {% endhighlight %}

+Create a filename **webpack.config.js** at the root of the project.
+{% highlight ruby %}
+touch webpack.config.js
+{% endhighlight %}

-Lets write a basic webpack config file.
+and lets write a basic webpack configuration. <br>
 {% highlight ruby %}
 module.exports = {
   entry:  "./app/main.js",